pgRouting/pgrouting/src/apsp_johnson/doc/pgr_apspJohnson.rst

 .. warning:: This function is deprecated!!!

     * It has been replaced by a new functions, is no longer supported, and may be removed from future versions.
-    * All code that uses the functions should be converted to use its replacement: :ref:`pgr_johnson`.
+    * All code that uses this function should be converted to use its replacement: :ref:`pgr_johnson`.

 Name